Preprocessing

 - UTM (Universal Transverse Mercator): Divides the Earth into 60 zones, each 6 degrees of longitude wide.
 Each zone has its own origin and projection parameters designed to minimize distortion within that zone.

-- Great Circle Distances (latitude, longitude, degrees)
+- Great Circle Distances (latitude, longitude, degrees, geodetic coordinates)

 - The shortest distance between two points along a great circle (a circle that divides the sphere into two equal hemispheres).
 It’s the most accurate for Earth-based calculations.